Can I Reprint Items from the Library?

 Free Management Library may NOT be Mirrored at Other Web Sites

-The Library design and/or its pages may not be copied and maintained as a service at another Web site.
-While this mirroring (which produces significant, duplicate copies of the Library and its contents) may be convenient means to help others benefit from the Library, the mirroring too often causes loss of central control over administration and versions of the contents of the Library.
+The Library design and/or its pages may not be copied and maintained as a service on another Web site.
+While this mirroring (which produces significant, duplicate copies of the Library and its contents) may be a convenient means to help others benefit from the Library, the mirroring too often causes loss of central control over administration and versions of the contents of the Library.

 This central control is needed to ensure that the Library design and all copies of materials are up-to-date, and that up-to-date reprint terms are applied to the Library and its contents.
 Mirroring also might be a copyright violation, depending on what you copy from the Library.